Skatteetaten/aurora-gradle-plugin/README.md

       }
     }

-If you are not developing inhourse remove the maven repositores that start with aurora/nexus.
+If you are not developing inhouse, remove the maven repositores that start with aurora/nexus.
+You also have to change the distributionUrl property in gradle-wrapper.properties to a public repo in order to use the gradlew command. `../gradle/wrapper/gradle-wrapper.properties`

+    <...>
+    distributionUrl=https\://services.gradle.org/distributions/gradle-<version>-bin.zip
+    <...>

 Make sure that `settings.gradle` contains